tracemouse/MusicBeeFly/README.md

 ### MusicBee Fly App Installation ###

-App could be Installationed as WebApp or Native App, suggest to install Native App for better user experience.
+App could be installed as WebApp or Native App, suggest to install Native App for better user experience.

 #### iPhone App ####